-Class A shares are offered at their public offering price, which is NAV plus the applicable sales charge and is subject to 12b-1 distribution fees of up to 0.25% of the average daily net assets of Class A shares.
+Class A shares are offered at their public offering price, which is NAV plus the applicable sales charge and is subject to Rule 12b-1 distribution and shareholder service fees of up to 0.25% of the average daily net assets of Class A shares.
 The minimum initial investment in Class A shares of the Fund is \$2,500.
-The minimum subsequent investment in Class A shares of the Fund is \$250.
+The minimum subsequent investment in Class A shares of the Fund is \$250 for all other accounts.
 The sales charge varies, depending on how much you invest.
 There are no sales charges on reinvested distributions.
 The Fund reserves the right to waive sales charges at its discretion.
 The following sales charges apply to your purchases of Class A shares of the Fund: